apiobuild/docs/content/docs/apps/chopin/troubleshoot/index.md

 ### New orders are not aligned with previous orders

-`order_number` always has to be on the first column and cannot be hidden.
+- Check if your `order_number` is on A1 cell.
+- Make sure your title row (first column) is not hidden.

 ### Get notification when someone places an order?

-{{< alert icon="💡" text="See Google's Documentation on Google Sheets Notification →" ext-href="https://support.google.com/docs/answer/91588?co=GENIE.Platform%3DDesktop" >}}
+{{< alert icon="💡" text="See Google's Documentation on Google Sheets Notification →" ext-href="https://support.google.com/docs/answer/91588" >}}

-You can set up google sheet notification to get realtime updates on new order submission.
-On the top of your Order google sheet, click `Tools` > `Notification Rules`.
-Select "when" you want to receive notifications.
+You can set up Google Sheets notification rule to get realtime updates on new order submission.

+1. On the top of your Order Google Sheet, click `Tools` > `Notification Rules`.
+2. Select `Any changes are made` under Notify me when…
+3. Choose "when" you want to receive notifications under Notify me with…
+   - `Email - daily digest` - Send a daily summary of all changes.
+   - `Email - right away` - Send an email for every change.
+4. Click `Save`.

 ### Can I add/move/hide columns on the order google sheet?

-{{< alert icon="⚠️" text="order_number always has to be on the first column and cannot be hidden." >}}
+{{< alert icon="⚠️" text="'order_number' cell always has to be on A1 and cannot be hidden." >}}

 Absolutely!
 Add a column to save notes or move the column so certain information can be displayed next to each other. **As long as you keep the title row**, Chopin will be able to populate data to matching fields.